Skip to main content

 1. Design homes on a two-foot grid with 2x6 studs spaced 24 inches on-center (See Minimum Wall Studs).
 Align windows and doors with this two-foot stud spacing to reduce the number of extra king studs needed.

-Advanced framing details throughout house include limiting jack and king studs.
+Advanced framing details throughout house including insulated and open headers

 Figure 2.
 Advanced framing details throughout house include recommendations for eliminating jack studs and aligning king studs with standard stud spacing where possible (Source: Courtesy of PNNL).